Tuition fees and loans

 The fees to be charged by the University are updated on the University website and if there is any inconsistency between a print publication (such as the prospectus) and the website, the website should be taken as correct.

 Use the figures below as a guide to help you plan your finances.
-We'll confirm the 2018 figures as soon as we can.

 How much can I borrow?

 EU undergraduate students admitted in 2018 will pay the same fees throughout their course as UK students.
 The UK government has confirmed that EU students starting in September 2018 will continue to be eligible for student loans and grants - and will be for the duration of their course - even if the UK exits the European Union during that period.

 Can I pay my loan off early?